xen-troops/moulin/docs/rouge.rst

        image_path: "rootfs.ext4"

-This example defines GPT with two partitions: :code:`boot` and :code:`rootfs`. :code:`boot` is empty block and :code:`rootfs` includes Raw Image block.
+This example defines GPT with two partitions: :code:`boot` and :code:`rootfs`. :code:`boot` is an empty block and :code:`rootfs` includes Raw Image block.

 :code:`partitions:` section is mandatory.
-It defines list of partitions, where key is a partition label.
+It defines a list of partitions, where the key is a partition label.

-:code:`hybrid_mbr` forces rouge to create a Hybrid MBR instead of default Protective MBR.
-Take note that this is experimental feature, as different OSes handle Hybrid MBR differently, in other words - this type of MBR is not standardized and is not guaranteed to work on your setup.
-It is added mostly to enable support of older Raspberry PI models, whose bootloader can't parse GPT.
-When Hybrid MBR is enabled, first three partition entries should contain :code:`mbr_type` property with MBR Partitions type code.
-In most cases you will need :code:`0x0C` for FAT32 partitions and :code:`0x83` for Linux file systems.
+:code:`hybrid_mbr` forces rouge to create a Hybrid MBR instead of the default Protective MBR.
+Just so you know, this is an experimental feature, as different OSes handle Hybrid MBR differently; in other words, this type of MBR is not standardized and is not guaranteed to work on your setup.
+It is mainly added to enable support of older Raspberry PI models, whose bootloader can't parse GPT.
+When Hybrid MBR is enabled, the first three partition entries should contain :code:`mbr_type` property with MBR Partitions type code.
+In most cases, you will need :code:`0x0C` for FAT32 partitions and :code:`0x83` for Linux file systems.

-Each partition contains definition of other block type plus optional keys:
+Each partition contains the definition of another block type plus optional keys:

-:code:`gpt_type:` (which we strongly suggest to provide) key holds GPT Partition Type GUID.
-List of widely used types can be found on `Wikipedia <https://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_type_GUIDs>`_, for example.
+:code:`gpt_type:` (which we strongly suggest providing) key holds GPT Partition Type GUID.
+A list of widely used types can be found on `Wikipedia <https://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_type_GUIDs>`_, for example.

 :code:`gpt_guid:` key sets the GPT Partition GUID.
-By default this GUID is generated automatically to ensure that every partition in the world would have unique identifier.
-But there are some cases when external software depends on exact value of a partition GUID.
-In such cases it is possible to hard-code this value.
-We strongly recommend not to use this key except for the cases when this is neccessary because, accoding to the page 121 of
+By default, this GUID is generated automatically to ensure that every partition in the world would have a unique identifier.
+But there are some cases when external software depends on the exact value of a partition GUID.
+In such cases, it is possible to hard-code this value.
+We strongly recommend not to use this key except for the cases when this is necessary because, according to page 121 of
 `Specification <https://uefi.org/sites/default/files/resources/UEFI_Spec_2_8_final.pdf>`_
-the software that makes copied of GPT-formatted disks and partitions must generate new Unique Partition GUID in each GPT Partition Entry.
+the software that makes copies of GPT-formatted disks and partitions must generate new Unique Partition GUID in each GPT Partition Entry.

-:code:`sector_size` is a custom sector size, 512 by default, but some devices (e.g. fancy flash storage) might have a sector of different size.
+:code:`sector_size` is a custom sector size, 512 by default, but some devices (e.g., fancy flash storage) might have a sector of a different size.
 This key allows tuning for such cases.

 :code:`mbr_type` is used only when :code:`hybrid_mbr` is set for the GPT block entry.
-It corresponds to MBR partition type byte.
-List of partition types can be found on `Wikipedia
+It corresponds to the MBR partition type byte.
+A list of partition types can be found on `Wikipedia
 <https://en.wikipedia.org/wiki/Partition_type>`_.

-`rouge` will place partitions one after another, aligning partition start to 1 MiB (as per standard recommendation) and partition size to sector size, which defaults to 512 bytes.
+`rouge` will place partitions one after another, aligning each partition start at 1 MiB (as per standard recommendation) and partition size to sector size, which defaults to 512 bytes.

 Examples